It may feel more natural to declutter after the holidays but when you declutter for the holidays, you can make room for more comfort and joy.

-Wouldn’t it be nice to have a few extra minutes in the morning to watch the snow fly, listen to your favorite holiday music, read a book, or sit quietly in prayer or meditation?
+Wouldn’t it be nice to have a few extra minutes in the morning to watch the snow fly (or the waves roll in), listen to your favorite holiday music, read a book, or sit quietly in prayer or meditation?
 Wake up a little bit earlier, simplify the morning madness and make time for you.

 Give and do what you can with joy, and let go of any guilt that says it isn’t enough.
 It is.
 You are.

 Choose a few of these 20 ways to declutter for the holidays, the ones you need most.
 Then, consider how you want to enjoy the holiday season.
 Be intentional and decide what rituals, activities, or traditions will make it meaningful for you.